cabin trip packing list

 Bug spraySugarComfy sweatshirts & sweatpants Drone

-SPFWaterLaundry bag
+SPFWaterLaundry bagJenga

 winter cabin trip

-Before you start packing
+Before you start packing for your cabin trip

-It’s a good idea to print the reservation and have it on you, as well as to make sure you know how to get the key.
-I’d also advise downloading a map of the area that you can check offline.
-Cabins are often located in remote places where cell phone service can be bad or nonexistent.
+It’s also a good idea to print your booking reservation and have it on you, as well as to make sure you know how to get the key to the cabin.

 Toiletries

-Unless you’re going in winter, it’s a good idea to bring some bug spray: a natural repellent should be fine for most cabin trips.
 SPF is also something you shouldn’t forget at home as the mountain sun can be pretty vicious.
-I’d also advise you to bring some medication in case you get a cold or an upset stomach and a first aid kit.
+I’d also advise you to bring some medication in case you get a cold or an upset stomach, glucose tablets for hiking, as well as a first aid kit.

 Food & drinks

-You want to be sure that you have all the food and drinks you need for a cozy cabin trip.
-Pack snacks, as well as different ingredients that are quick to turn into breakfast, lunch, or dinner like eggs, milk, cereals, ham, sausages, vegetables, bread, etc.
+So pack snacks, as well as different ingredients that are quick to turn into breakfast, lunch, or dinner like eggs, milk, cereals, ham, sausages, vegetables, bread, etc. Also, don’t forget to take a bit of cooking oil or butter, basic spices (like salt, pepper or garlic powder) and sugar.

 You should also bring some non-perishable foods in case of an emergency.
-Some good choices include crackers, granola bars, breadsticks, biscuits, cereal bars, chocolate cookies or brownies, etc.
+Some good choices include crackers, granola bars, bread sticks, biscuits, cereal bars, chocolate cookies or brownies, etc.

 For a fancy and very quick dinner, I like to bring an assortment of cheese which I then lay out on a plate with breadsticks, prosciutto, fruits (usually grapes or figs), and jam.
+Wine goes great with it, but don’t forget your corkscrew home if you bring a bottle or two.

 cabin trip